isaaccarjr/phoenix/SSH Tunneling.md

 The 3rd Part of the syntax covers target ip and destination port.
 This portion of the syntax tells the machine where to forward the traffic from the locally bound port.
 In this case we want any traffic that is recieved on the locally bound port of 4444, to be forwarded to the remote IP of 192.168.159.132 on port 22.
            " 192.168.159.132:22 "

-           -- -L Use cases --
+##    -L Use cases
 127.0.0.1:80
 google.com:443
-All traffic being sent to bind\_port 80 (HTTP) on the bind\_address is now being sent to the remote hostport 443 (HTTPS) on a secure connection.
+All traffic being sent to the bind\_port 80 (HTTP) on the bind\_address is now being sent to the remote hostport 443 (HTTPS) on a secure connection.
 HTTP data on port 80 is sent using cleartext.
-Since you are now fowarding the bind\_address port 80 traffic to the remote\_hostport on 443 (HTTPS), the web data is now secured over an encrypted connection.
+Since you are now fowarding traffic to the bind\_address port 80 to the remote\_hostport on 443 (HTTPS), the web data is now secured over an encrypted connection.

 127.0.0.1:21
 FileserverIP:22
 All traffic being sent to the bind\_port 21 (FTP) on the bind\_address is now being sent to the remote hostport 22 (SFTP) on a secure connection.
-FTP does data transfer using cleartext but because you established a secure tunnel, that data is now being sent over an encrypted connection.
+FTP completes data transfer using cleartext but because you established a secure tunnel, that data is now being sent over an encrypted connection.

 127.0.0.1:23
 LinuxServerIP:22
 All traffic being sent to the bind\_port 23 (Telnet) on the bind\_address is now being sent on the remote hostport 22 (SSH) on a secure connection.System administrators may need to access devices remotely, but Telnet sends data over the wire using plaintext.
-Now, with this secure connection, any duties they perform over the wire would now be encrypted over the secure tunnel.
+Now, with this secure connection, any duties they perform over the wire would now be encrypted.

 127.0.0.1:3389
 homeIP:22
-If your work firewall is set to block 3389 RDP connections, you can set a secure tunnel to foward any connection on the local port 3389 to run through a secure tunnel to your home computer.
+If your work firewall is set to block 3389 RDP connections, you can set a secure tunnel to foward any connections on the bind\_port 3389 to run through a secure tunnel to your home computer on the remote hostport 22.
 Now, not only are you allowed to use the RDP protocol, all the data sent over the wire will now be encypted as well.

 ##           --Remote Port Forwarding--
 -R Explained: